davo/awesome-react-framer-x/readme.md

 * [Learn React](https://learnreact.design/) - Unleash Your Design Superpowers with this straightforward, with just enough JS, focused on UI design, layouts, styles and animations, by [@lintonye](https://twitter.com/lintonye).
 * [React For Beginners](https://reactforbeginners.com/) - [Source Code](https://github.com/wesbos/React-For-Beginners-Starter-Files) - Learn React.js in just a couple of afternoons, by [@wesbos](https://twitter.com/wesbos)
+* [Essential React 2018](https://learnreact.com/lessons/2018-essential-react-1-overview) - A crash course for doers, moving fast from "Hello World" to advanced component composition, by [@chantastic](https://twitter.com/chantastic).
+Some sections of this course are free.
 * [Udemy: The Complete React Web Developer Course (with Redux)](https://www.udemy.com/react-2nd-edition/) - Learn how to build and launch React web applications using React v16.
 * [Udemy: Modern React with Redux](https://www.udemy.com/react-redux/) - Fundamentals of React, Redux, React Router, Webpack and ES6, by [@ste_grider](https://twitter.com/ste_grider)
 * [Treehouse: Learn React:](https://teamtreehouse.com/tracks/learn-react) - Get up and running with React, a JavaScript library for building user interfaces, by [@jimrhoskins](https://twitter.com/jimrhoskins).